Welcome to the 13 Days of Halloween

 Then, one October, my kids and I had a conversation about how much we enjoyed Halloween and how we wished it lasted more than one day.

 That’s when we came up with the idea for our 13 Days of Halloween (before ABC Family made it cool).
 Every year, when October 19th rolls around, we begin our celebration of Halloween by having different themed days (witches, vampires, zombies, etc.).
-Every day there is a special dinner and movie devoted to that theme.
+Every day there is a special dinner and a movie devoted to that theme.

 All 13 days are celebrated and always lead up to the grand finale: Halloween night and trick-or-treating.